RACV Logo

 Day 13: Uhuru Peak / Millennium Camp or Mweka Camp

 At around midnight, you’ll be woken by the guides with some hot tea and biscuits to give you energy before the long, difficult ascent up scree, and sometimes snow, to Stella Point (5780 m).
 Pass the giant Rebmann Glacier on the way, and hopefully arrive at Stella Point in time for sunrise and superb views of the crater and the glacier glistening in the morning sun.
-From Stella, it’s a further 1-hour hike along the rim of the crater to Uhuru Peak (5896 m) – the highest point in Africa!
+From Stella, it’s a further 1-hour hike along the rim of the crater to Uhuru Peak (5895m) – the highest point in Africa!
 From the summit, take in unforgettable views of the crater, the ice fields and the vast East African plains below.
 After some photos and well deserved pats on the back, you’ll begin your descent.
 Back at Barafu Camp, enjoy a well-earned lunch and much thicker air.
 After, continue to Mweka Camp for the night for a well-deserved rest.

 Today, you’ll continue to descend the mountain, traversing alpine meadows and rainforest to the Mweka park gate.
 When you arrive, have some lunch after checking out of the park and then transport back to the hotel for a relaxing shower – a real treat after the physical exertions of the last few days!
 Tonight, gather with your trekking companions for dinner, sharing your experiences of the past six days on the mountain.